 Quick Facts On Red Peppers

-- Red pepper has more vitamin C than green pepper
+Red pepper has more vitamin C than the green pepper.

-- The bell pepper seeds were carried to Spain back in 1493, and after that, they were brought to other countries in Europe, and Asia too
+The bell pepper seeds were carried to Spain back in 1493, and after that, they were brought to other countries in Europe and Asia.

-- Apart from red and green peppers, there are other colors too: yellow, orange, white, brown, purple and lavender.
+Apart from red and green peppers, there are also other colors such as yellow, orange, white, brown, purple, and lavender.